cwieken/configr/docs/user-guide/config-classes.md

 1. It ensures the class is a dataclass (converts it if it's not already)
 2. It adds a `_config_file_name` attribute to specify which file to load
-3. It ensures the file has a supported extension (.json by default)
+3. It sets up the class for proper loading by ConfigBase

 ### Specifying a Custom File Name

-By default, Configr will look for a file named after the class in snake_case with a `.json` extension.
-For example, `DatabaseConfig` will look for `_config/database_config.json`.
+By default, Configr will use the snake_case version of the class name as the file name.
+For example, `DatabaseConfig` will look for `database_config`.
+It will try different extensions based on available loaders (e.g., `.json`, `.yaml`, `.yml`).
-If the file does not exist, it will look for each of the registered extensions, e.g. `_config/database_config.yaml` or `_config/database_config.yml`

 You can specify a custom file name: